 2. The Chapter Chair shall appoint chairs of all committees except the Program Committee.

-3. The appointed chairs will choose their own committee members.
+3. Except when otherwise specified, the appointed chairs will choose their own committee members.

 4. Except when otherwise specified, committee chairs and members may serve no more than two consecutive years.
 Service as a member does not preclude subsequent service as chair with two additional years.

 5. The duty of the Program Committee shall be to prepare the program of the meeting for which it is appointed.
 One member of the Committee shall be from the locality where the meeting is to be held.